Dynamic tables compared to streams and tasks, and materialized views¶

 Create a stream on a dynamic table¶

-Streams can be created on dynamic tables, like streams on traditional tables, with the following limitations:
+You can use a dynamic table as the source of a stream, like streams on regular tables, with the following limitations:

 Refresh mode: Streams can be created only on dynamic tables that refresh incrementally.
 Full refresh dynamic tables aren’t supported because they completely rewrite the table on every refresh.